rbachawal/Mywork/Motr/MotrCodeStyle.md

           m0_forall(i, N, body);

-  * an infinite loop is written as
+  * An infinite loop is written as

           while (1) {
                   ...
           }

-  * names of struct and union members (fields) are have a short (1--4 characters) prefix, derived from the union or struct tag:
+  * Names of struct and union members (fields) are have a short (1--4 characters) prefix, derived from the union or struct tag:

           struct misc_imperium_translatio {